Rotator Cuff Tendonitis Overview

 If rotator cuff tendonitis symptoms are not alleviated by non-surgical treatment measures, Dr. Millett may recommend a surgical approach.
 Surgery is commonly performed to remove an inflamed, thickened bursal tissue, to remove a prominence on the acromion’s undersurface and to repair a tear in the tendons surrounding the rotator cuff.

-For more resources on rotator cuff pain caused by rotator cuff tendonitis, contact the Vail, Aspen and Denver, Colorado orthopedic office of Dr. Peter Millett.
+For more resources on rotator cuff pain caused by rotator cuff tendonitis, contact the orthopedic office of Dr. Peter Millett.